 Soweto is an urban settlement or 'township' in South Africa, southwest of Johannesburg, with a population of approximately 1.3 million (2008, Joburg archive).

 Soweto was created in the 1930s when the White government started seperating Blacks from Whites.
 Blacks were moved away from Johannesburg, to an area separated from White suburbs by a so-called cordon sanitaire (or sanitary corridor) this was usually a river, a railway track, an industrial area or a highway etc., they did this by using the infamous 'Urban Areas Act' in 1923.

-South Africa's oldest township hosted the FIFA Soccer World Cup final, the attention of more than a billion soccer spectators from all over the world was focused on Soweto.
-This feature was part of our 'soccer & heritage' series and it outlines the history of the area, as well as listing important people and places within the community.
+In 2010, South Africa's oldest township hosted the FIFA Soccer World Cup final and the attention of more than a billion soccer spectators from all over the world was focused on Soweto.

 Whats in a name?

 William Carr, chair of non-European affairs, initiated the naming of Soweto in 1959.
 He called for a competition to give a collective name to townships dotted around the South-west of Johannesburg.
 People responded to this competition with great enthusiasm.
 Among the names suggested to the City Council was KwaMpanza, meaning Mpanza's place, revoking the name of Mpanza and his role in bringing the plight of Orlando sub tenants to the attention of the City Council.
 The City Council settled for the acronym SOWETO (South West Townships).
 The name Soweto was first used in 1963 and within a short period of time, following the 1976 uprising of students in the township, the name became internationally known.